darktable-org/dtdocs/content/module-reference/utility-modules/shared/histogram.md

 ![histogram-parade](./histogram/histogram-parade.png#w33)

 This shows the same data as the waveform, but with the red, green, and blue channels presented side-by-side.
 When in waveform mode, clicking the second-to-leftmost button on the panel toggles between waveform (overlaid) and RGB parade rendering of the data.

 The RGB parade can be useful for matching the intensities of the red, green, and blue channels.
 It can also help with understanding the differences between and individual qualities of each channel.

+# vectorscope

+This shows [chromaticity](https://en.wikipedia.org/wiki/Chromaticity) without regard to either lightness or spatial data.
+The distance from the center of the graph represents chroma.
+The center is neutral.
+The angle of points around the center represents their hue.
+Areas of the graph are colored depending on the chromaticity of the color to which they correspond in the image.
+The graph color also represents color "volume": the more frequently a color is used, the lighter its representation on the graph.

+The vectorscope can describe the image in either the [CIELUV](https://en.wikipedia.org/wiki/CIELUV) or [JzAzBz](https://www.osapublishing.org/oe/fulltext.cfm?uri=oe-25-13-15131&id=368272) colorspace.
+Clicking the second-to-leftmost button on the panel cycles between u*v* and AzBz.
+The CIELUV graph will be faster to calculate, and is a well-known standard.
+JzAzBz may be more perceptually accurate.

+The graph includes a "hue ring" representing the maximum chromas of the current histogram profile, including the RGB primaries/secondaries.
+It is colored to represent these hues.
+Note that the hue ring does not serve as a gamut guide, as a color can be within the hue ring, yet out of gamut due to its darkness/lightness.
+The vectorscope does not have a "skin tone line", which is an inevitably flawed generalization.

 # exposure adjustment

-The histogram can be used to directly alter the _exposure_ and _black level_ of the [_exposure_](../../processing-modules/exposure.md) module.
+The "regular" and waveform-style histograms can be used to directly alter the _exposure_ and _black level_ of the [_exposure_](../../processing-modules/exposure.md) module.

 For the regular histogram, click towards the right hand side of the histogram and then drag right to increase or drag left to decrease the exposure.
 In a similar manner you can control the black level by clicking and dragging in the left hand side.